The Ultimate Guide to Mark Rothko: Master of Immersive Color

 Rothko's Legacy: Emotion in Abstract Expressionism

 • Influence: His work impacted subsequent movements like Minimalism (in its scale and presence).
-You can see echoes of Rothko's immersive scale and focus on the viewer's phenomenological experience in the work of Minimalists like Donald Judd or Dan Flavin (though they stripped away the overt emotionalism).
+When I look at the immersive scale and focus on the viewer's phenomenological experience – that is, the direct, conscious experience of encountering the artwork through the senses – in the work of Minimalists like Donald Judd or Dan Flavin, I can totally see that Rothko DNA, even if they stripped away the overt emotionalism.
 Later artists exploring colour theory and perception, like James Turrell with his light installations, also owe a debt to Rothko's pioneering efforts in creating environments that act directly on the senses and emotions.
 His insistence on the seriousness of abstract art helped pave the way for generations of artists pushing boundaries, and continues to inspire artists exploring the emotional and spiritual capacity of color and abstraction.
 He stands firmly among the great American top artists ever.

 Experiencing Rothko: How and Where to Look